nest/nest-simulator/doc/userdoc/glossary.rst

    Dendritic trees formed to create new synapses.

  axon
-   The output structure of a neuron
+   The output structure of a neuron.

  Clopath
-   Refering to the Clopath plasticity rule
+   Refering to the Clopath plasticity rule.

  plasticity
-   The ability of a network to grow or reorganize
+   The ability of a network to grow or reorganize.

  Hodgkin-Huxley
    A mathematical model that describes how action potentials in neurons can be generated and how they propagate.

  refractory time
-   A time period in which neurons cannot fire due to depolarization
+   A time period in which neurons cannot fire due to depolarization.

  Point process
    A temporal point process is a mathematical model for a time series of discrete events.

  non-renewal process
-   Point process with adapting threshold eta(t)
+   Point process with adapting threshold eta(t).

  rheobase
-   The minimal current that is required to generate a spike
+   The minimal current that is required to generate a spike.

  reversal potential
-   The membrane potential at which a neuron causes no net current flow
+   The membrane potential at which a neuron causes no net current flow.

  time constant
-   The time it takes for a signal to rise or decay in ms
+   The time it takes for a signal to rise or decay in milliseconds.

    See membrane time constant (tau_m) and synaptic time constant (tau_syn) in the model documentation.

  Gaussian white noise
-   A random process with a mean of zero
+   A random process with a mean of zero.

  sfa
-   spike-frequency adaptation
+   spike-frequency adaptation.

  point neuron
    A simple neuron model where its soma along with the membrane potential dynamics are modeled as a resistance–capacitance circuit.

  propagator
-   Matrix used in a numerically integrated dynamical system
+   Matrix used in a numerically integrated dynamical system.

    See :doc:`exact integration <guides/exact-integration>` page for further information.

  synaptic response kernel
-   Shape of post-synaptic response, commonly an alpha, delta-pulse, or exponential function
+   Shape of post-synaptic response, commonly an alpha, delta-pulse, or exponential function.

  eligibility trace
-   A property of a synapse, which allows it to be modified for a period of time when some constraints are satisfied
+   A property of a synapse, which allows it to be modified for a period of time when some constraints are satisfied.

  reversal potential
-   The membrane potential in which a neuron causes no net current flow
+   The membrane potential in which a neuron causes no net current flow.

  alpha function
-   Instance of a synaptic response
+   Instance of a synaptic response.

  facilitation
-   Mechanism of making a synapse stronger by increasing the weight
+   Mechanism of making a synapse stronger by increasing the weight.

-   Opposite to depression
+   Opposite to depression.

  depression
-   Mechanism of making a synapse weaker by decreasing the weight
+   Mechanism of making a synapse weaker by decreasing the weight.

    Opposite to facilitation.

  stdp_synapse
-   Synapse with spike-timing dependent plasticity
+   Synapse with spike-timing dependent plasticity.

  static_synapse
-   Synapse with a fixed weight
+   Synapse with a fixed weight.

  refractoriness
-   The time before a new action potential can take place
+   The time before a new action potential can take place.

  renewal process
-   spike-time statistical analysis
+   spike-time statistical analysis.

  spike train
-   A sequence of action potentials
+   A sequence of action potentials.

  spike-frequency adaptation
    After stimulation, neurons show a reduction in the firing frequency of their spike response following an initial increase.

  GIF
-   Generalized integrate-and-fire model
+   Generalized integrate-and-fire model.

  coefficient of variation
-   Standard deviation divided by the mean
+   Standard deviation divided by the mean.

  distal dendrite
-   The part of the dentrite that is furthest away from the soma
+   The part of the dentrite that is furthest away from the soma.

  proximal dendrite
-   The part of the dentrite which is closest to the soma
+   The part of the dentrite which is closest to the soma.

  soma
-   Cell body of the neuron
+   Cell body of the neuron.

  psp
-   Post-synaptic potential
+   Post-synaptic potential.

  PSC
-   Post-synatpic current
+   Post-synatpic current.

  absolute refractory
-   An interval after a neuron fires a spike to prevent it from firing  a spike again
+   An interval after a neuron fires a spike to prevent it from firing a spike again.

  indegree
-   Amount of connections to post-synaptic cells
+   Amount of connections to post-synaptic cells.

  outdegree
-   Amount of connections from pre-synaptic cells
+   Amount of connections from pre-synaptic cells.

  synaptic efficacy
-   The extent to which a pre-synaptic neuron affects a post-synaptic neuron
+   The extent to which a pre-synaptic neuron affects a post-synaptic neuron.

  multimeter
-   A device to record analog quantities (e.g., membrane voltage) of a neuron over time
+   A device to record analog quantities (e.g., membrane voltage) of a neuron over time.

  events
-   Spikes are encoded as events in NEST
+   Spikes are encoded as events in NEST.